ayellapragada/react-harry-potter/README.md

 >
 > \-- _Harry Potter_

-##
-Hey!
-This works now.
-Can import and install like any other normal react library.
-Let me know if y'all have issues or ideas on what else you think it should do.

 ## What is this?
 react-harry-potter is a React component library that helps you build a multi-step control flow, otherwise known as a Wizard.